Framework review

 A URL can identify a video.
 It cannot prove the lesson, framework, example, or audience question inside it by itself.

 That is why the form asks for the viewer question and product context.
-The reply should point back to the submitted source, not a generic channel audit.
+The reply should point back to the submitted source, not turn into a generic channel audit.

 • Send the channel, one strong source URL, and the audience question this should answer.

-• CreatorCanon reviews the actual source material and looks for product opportunities, frameworks, examples, audience demand, and proof-build fit.
+• CreatorCanon reviews the actual source material for product angle, audience demand, frameworks, examples, and missing proof.

 Source evidence requirement

 A channel name, YouTube title, or URL is not enough.
-Send the channel, a real video or playlist URL, the audience question, and any notes about the lesson or framework inside it.
-The review is manual because the output has to reference actual source material.
+A URL identifies a video.
+It does not prove the lesson inside it.
+Send the channel, one real video or playlist URL, the audience question behind the request, and any notes about the framework, example, timestamp, or buyer context you want reviewed.
+The output is manual because it has to point back to real source material.

 • Creator or channel name